Scott Chisholm, first responder-changemaker-Collateral Damage founder

 “I think that the advocacy for curriculum policy and legislation is really on track to make definitive change across the country.
 When I look at the need among organizations of all sizes, across Canada and internationally, I really see the potential for our work with Collateral Damage to launch a national foundation to share stories of those affected by suicide.”

 Scott is buoyed not only by the interest in his organization, but also by the outstanding support it has received.
 In addition to Alex Baumann and Susan Aglukark, the Collateral Damage’s advisory team includes a host of accomplished athletes and musicians, including impossible2Possible founder and Kickass Canadian Ray Zahab, former NHL player Russ Courtnall and Our Lady Peace drummer Jeremy Taggart.
-They’ve also got strong backing from legendary Canadian singer-songwriter Bruce Cockburn, as well as from I Mother Earth leader singer Brian Byrne and his wife, Tara.
+They’ve also got strong backing from legendary Canadian singer-songwriter Bruce Cockburn, as well as from I Mother Earth lead singer Brian Byrne and his wife, Tara.

 “We’re bringing together so many people who want to do something about suicide,” say Scott.
 “I believe we’re very close to a breakthrough.”